 Yet, oftentimes, the only number that is really eye-popping to your boss is that of upfront cost.

 The reality is, no matter how common sense a retrofit may seem, big expenditures rarely get passed swiftly.
 (And sometimes, the sheer size of the number on the price tag can delay a quick-ROI, "common sense" project for years.)

 If you're like so many of our lighting-savvy customers who have had trouble getting budgetary approval for an energy-saving lighting conversion, maybe one of the ideas below can help you to get something pushed through and start saving your company money with a refreshed look.

-Topics: LED, Savings, Payback, & ROI, Restaurant Lighting, Movie Theater Lighting, Retail Lighting, Parking Garage Lighting, Hospitality Lighting, Hospital Lighting, Multi-Family Lighting, Office Building Lighting, Hotel Lighting, warehouse lighting, Education Facility
+Topics: LED, Savings, Payback, & ROI, Restaurant Lighting, Movie theater lighting, Retail Lighting, Parking Garage Lighting, Hospital lighting, Hotel lighting, Warehouse lighting, Education facility, Multifamily lighting, Commercial office lighting

 Last year, we helped the Staples Center in Los Angeles retrofit to LED lighting.
 Between that venue and the adjacent Microsoft Theater, the property manager retrofitted over 100 fixtures to LED, bringing the cost of energy down to 25 percent of what the venues used to pay, when they were using metal halide fixtures.
 Check out our case study here.

 But their decision had more to do with maintenance than energy, which can be extremely difficult in hard-to-reach areas.